USCG STCW Electro Technical Officer 750kW /1,000 HP or More Operational Level - General, Sea Service and Other Requirements by U.S. Coast Guard

 - Sea Service letters or discharges

-Required for all Qualifying under Option 1 in sea service requirements & check Program Approval if Qualifying under Option 2 in sea service requirements as may be included in the program.
+Required for all Qualifying under Option 1 (see above) in sea service requirements & check Program Approval if Qualifying under Option 2 (see above) in sea service requirements as may be included in the program.

 - Onboard Computer Networking and Security